 A Cheesy Vegetable Potato Pie is ultimate springtime comfort food.
 Each individual pie is colourful, satisfyingly substantial, deliciously cheesy and manages to artfully bridge the gap between hearty winter food and summer salads.

 It’s pie week.
-Okay, maybe a little later than originally scheduled, but Cheesy Vegetable Potato Pies are here for the taking.
+Okay, maybe a little later than originally scheduled, but Cheesy Vegetable Potato Pie is here for the taking.

 It has been a very long time since I posted a savoury recipe that wasn’t a dip.
 But spring fever has got to me after a grey and dismal winter.
 My local weather does not yet suit salads (um… Hi there April snowfall) so until the climate catches up, I’m still hankering after hearty, comforting food fuel.